THE MOST HATED BAND IN THE WORLD

 The Dark Carnival is the universe in which ICP’s mythology is based.
 Living within the Dark Carnival is a crew of extremely violent fictional characters such as the Great Milenko and the Ringmaster who judge and kill the selfish and perverted “chicken” and “piggies” of the world based on their individual actions (Halnon 2006).
 Each character in the Carnival is represented by his or her own “joker card,” which serves as the cover art for each character’s concept album in the bands LP’s.
 Currently, ICP has finished one whole deck of cards consisting of six albums: Ringmaster (1994), Riddle Box (1995), The Great Milenko (1997), The Amazing Jeckel Brothers (1999), The Wraith: Shangri-La (2002), and The Wraith: Hell’s pit.
 Currently, ICP is working on its second deck of cards starting with the release of Bang!
 Pow!
 Boom! in 2009.

 Each card has a hidden message for the Juggalos to decipher.
 Often times the messages offer introspection and guidance for living a moral life.
-All together, the album cycle introduces, plunges the depths of and ultimately reveals the secret behind the Dark Carnival.
-It was revealed that Insane Clown Posse has been religious all along.
+All together, the album cycle introduces, plunges the depths of and ultimately reveals the secret behind the Dark Carnival: it turns out that Insane Clown Posse has been religious all along.
+For more detail on this topic, scroll down to the section labeled “Religion.”

 GENDER POWER DYNAMICS